PhasecoreX/docker-red-discordbot/README.md

 No need to define anything else, as the VOLUME and CMD will be the defaults.

-## Versions
+## Image Tags

-### latest/audio
+### core (Alias: noaudio)

+This tag contains the bare minimum to run Red-DiscordBot (no Java, so no Audio cog support).

+### core-audio (Aliases: latest, audio)

 The default version.
-It contains Java so that you can use the Audio cog.
-You can extend this one (or any of the other versions) to add your own packages for your own 3rd party cogs.
+It's the same as core, but with Java included so that you can use the Audio cog.

-### noaudio

-This version only contains the bare minimum to run Red-DiscordBot (no Java, so no Audio cog support).

-### full
+### extra

-This is the version that I use.
-It is the same as the latest version, but with added packages that at least make these cogs work:
+Same as core, but it has added packages that at least make these cogs work:

 - CrabRave
 - NotSoBot

-It will be occasionally updated with more dependencies that popular cogs need.
-If you need another dependency for your cog, let me know, and I'll consider adding it.
+- ReTrigger (OCR feature)

+But remember, no Java, so no Audio cog support.

+### extra-audio (Alias: full)

+Same as extra, but with Java included so that you can use the Audio cog.

+Basically, pick if you want bare minimum (core) or extra 3rd party cog support (extra), then add the "-audio" to the tag if you want the Audio cog to work.